videojs/video.js/docs/guides/embeds.md

 # How to Embed the Video.js player

-Video.js is meant to be an ehnacement to the video element in HTML5 so for years, it's embed code has been just a `<video>` element.
+Video.js is meant to be an enhacement to the video element in HTML5 so for years, its embed code has been just a `<video>` element.
 Video.js then wraps the video element in a div that is used for us to place controls and anything else that's required for the player.

 For a long time this was enough.
-In 2016, a "div ingest" which allows the developer to give Video.js a player div to use instead of making it's own.
+In 2016, "div ingest" was added, it allows the developer to give Video.js a player div to use instead of making it's own.
 This is partly to help with content reflow but also to help with iOS where you sometimes need to prime the video element and we re-create the video element when we create the player div.
 However, this is kind of weird to have a `<video>` element embed with a `<div>` wrapped around it.
 So, we built out a new embed, a `<video-js>` embed.